 Who Is Eligible For A VA Cash-Out Refinance?

 For starters, you don’t need to already hold a VA loan to access the program.
-In addition, regardless of whatever type of conventional mortgage (15-year, 30-year, adjustable-rate (ARM), etc.) you have, it’s possible to access funding for a VA cash-out loan.
+Regardless of whatever type of conventional mortgage (15-year, 30-year, adjustable-rate (ARM), etc.) you have, it’s possible to access funding for a VA cash-out loan.

 However, you do need to be eligible for the program – and only certain individuals qualify.
 To satisfy the minimum requirements necessary to obtain a VA loan, applicants must have:

-- Served for a minimum of 181 days during peacetime or 90 days during wartime
+- Served on active duty for a minimum of 24 continuous months, or mobilized for 90 days

-- Provided 6 years of creditable service in the Reserves or National Guard or at least 90 days under Title 32, with at least 30 being consecutive
+- Provided 6 years of creditable service in the Reserves or National Guard or at least 90 days under Title 10 or Title 32, with at least 30 being consecutive

 - Been the surviving spouse of a service member who died in the line of duty

 To unlock access to VA loan benefits, you’ll need to furnish your lender with a copy of a Department of Veteran Affairs Certificate of Eligibility (COE), which confirms that you have met the minimum requirements necessary to qualify for the loan.
-Note that any applying veterans and servicemembers must have been discharged under honorable conditions.
+Any applying veterans and servicemembers must have been discharged under honorable conditions.

-To qualify to convert the total amount of your home equity into cash, you’ll need to meet individual lenders’ minimum credit score requirements and standards for debt-to-income ratios (DTIs).
+To qualify to convert the total amount of your home equity into cash, you’ll need to meet the individual lenders’ minimum credit score requirements and standards for debt-to-income ratios (DTIs).
 In addition, the home that you’re refinancing must also be your primary residence.

 VA Cash-Out Refinance Rates Vs. Standard Cash-Out Refinance Rates

 Backed by the Department of Veterans Affairs, VA cash-out refinances are generally considered less risky by lenders.
-As a result, rates are typically lower than they are for cash-out refinances on conventional loans.
-Be sure to check out today’s rates to get the latest information.
+As a result, rates are typically lower than they are for cash-out refinances on conventional home loans.
+Be sure to check out today’s mortgage rates to get the latest information.

 You will also be liable for closing costs (common expenses paid for a mortgage, such as appraisal fees, loan origination fees, title insurance, etc.) at the time that you close on a VA cash-out refinance.
 You may also be required to pay a VA cash-refinancing fee.